paulktham/tp/docs/DeveloperGuide.md

 #### Criteria Command

-Criteria Command sets a minimum GPA every student must acheieve before they can be allocated to a university.
+Criteria Command sets a minimum GPA every student must achieve before they can be allocated to a university.

 ![CriteriaCommandSequence](./UML_Diagrams/CriteriaCommand.drawio.svg)